 — Gems and Gemology

-Diana Scarisbrick is a historian specializing in jewelry and engraved gems.
-Her previous books include Rings: Jewelry of Power, Love and Loyalty and Portrait Jewels: Opulence and Intimacy from the Medici to the Romanovs.
-She is a Research Associate at the Beazley Archive, Oxford, and recently collaborated with Sir John Boardman on The Marlborough Gems.
+Diana Scarisbrick is an art historian specializing in the history of engraved gems and jewelry.
+Her publications include Rings: Jewelry of Power, Love and Loyalty and Portrait Jewels: Opulence and Intimacy from the Medici to the Romanovs.